 - Next time you want to invest in another mutual fund or open a bank account, you just share your CKYC number.
 No need to submit documents again!

-This makes investing or starting financial services super easy.
+This makes investing in or starting a financial services business extremely easy.

 Key Features of CKYC